The Economic Impact Of Westlands Water District

 Westlands High School Scholarship Period Is Now Open.

 Westlands is now accepting applications for the District’s high school scholarship program.
 The District will award $1,000 scholarships to ten seniors graduating from westside high schools who plan to attend an accredited post-secondary institution.
 Applications are due May 22.

 For more information or to download the application, please visit the District’s website.

 On March 15, the Westlands Water District Board of Directors appointed Jeff Fortune to fill the vacancy created when Director Todd Neves resigned.
 Mr. Fortune will serve through December 2022, when he will stand for election to fill the remainder of Director Neves’ term.

 Mr. Fortune, a third generation California farmer and the second generation Westlands farmer, is a “boots on the ground” farmer.
 Since his graduation from the University of California at Davis, he has worked alongside his father, and more recently, his two brothers, at their family farm, Fortune Farming Company.
 Fortune currently grows tomatoes, almonds, and pistachios on his family farm.
-Click here to read the full press release.
+Visit District's Website to read the full press release.

 Kings County Farm Day

 March 17th marked the annual Kings County Farm Day, providing an opportunity to learn about agriculture, food, and animal production, as well as the chance to speak with local farmers and ranchers.
 This year, 1,800 Kings County third grade students participated in Farm Day.
 They heard from multiple farmers and industry professionals throughout the day.
 Farm Day is organized by the Kings County Farm Bureau, Kings County Office of Education, and the Kings Fair.